 Can I Switch Tattoo Artists Halfway Through A Tattoo?

 Yes you can swap tattoo artists halfway through a tattoo, but it isn’t always a good idea.
-If you aren’t happy with the artwork or the demeanour of the tattooist you are well within your rights to not return.
+If you aren’t happy with the artwork or the demeanour of the tattooist, you are well within your rights to not return.
 Talk to the new artist about the problems you had with the original artist and most will work out a solution to gain you as a new customer and make you feel at ease.

 First make a shortlist of potential artists and studios.
 Look at the work they have done and the styles the different artists do best.
-Most artists can do traditional line and block colour tattoos, but finding someone to finish a watercolour tattoo may be more difficult.
+Most artists can do traditional line and block color tattoos, but finding someone to finish a watercolor tattoo may be more difficult.

 How To Choose The Right Tattoo Artist